SimpleFinance/gradle-test-lab-plugin/README.md

     //     Specifying a path outside of these directory trees is invalid. push(source = file("/path/to/some.file"), devicePath = "/sdcard/some.file")
 }

+// Configure systrace collection. systrace {

+    // `true` to enable systrace collection for this test. enabled.set(true)

+    // Systrace duration in seconds.
+Should be between 1 and 30 seconds. durationSeconds.set(30)
+}
 ```

 </details>